micke-a/brevo-java/docs/EcommerceApi.md

 <a name="ecommerceAttributionMetricsGet"></a>
 # **ecommerceAttributionMetricsGet**
-> ecommerceAttributionMetricsGet(periodFrom, periodTo, emailCampaignId)
+> InlineResponse2006 ecommerceAttributionMetricsGet(periodFrom, periodTo, emailCampaignId, smsCampaignId, automationWorkflowEmailId, automationWorkflowSmsId)

-Get attribution metrics for one or more Brevo campaigns
+Get attribution metrics for one or more Brevo campaigns or workflows

 ### Example
 ```java